Wyntuition/aspnetcore-workshop-kit/03-EntityFramework/README.md

 ## Add a repository

 Repositories will encapsulate your database context and provide a place to put data access code.
-In this exercise, you will:
+In this exercise, you must:

-- Add a repository class for your context object (I recommend using a generic base repository when simple, and adding repositories specific to the aggregate roots when specific data access code is needed.
-This will prevent an explosion of similar repository code, such as duplicate add/update/etc code)
+- Add a base repository class for your common data operations.
+I recommend using a generic base repository when data operations are simple, and adding repositories specific to the aggregate roots when specific data access code is needed.
+This will prevent an explosion of similar repository code, such as duplicate add/update/etc code.
+Here we also add a concrete repo to actually implement to show this approach.
 - Register the repository in the container so it can be injected with DI
+- Change the `ArticlesContext` class to use the repository instead of the context object directly.
 - (optional) Implement another repository class that implements the same interface as the one you just created, but implement it to save the itmes to an in-memory collection.
 See how you can use DI to inject the interface, then specify the implementation in the DI configuration.
 You can change this configuration to switch from the im-memory storage to database storage.

+See the end source code in this section to see how it was done, as we do not have step-by-step instructions at this time.

 Congratulations on completing the Entity Framework section!
 You can go on to the [Deployment section](../04-Deploy/README.md) now.